 Documentation and the Web

-The consultants maintain the technical documentation on the NERSC website.
+Technical documentation for NERSC users is available at the NERSC Documentation Portal.
 NERSC's goal is to provide timely, accurate and thorough information for its users.
-If you find a section of the NERSC website confusing or unclear please let us know so we can improve our site.
-We welcome comments and suggestions pertaining to any documentation: just click on the button to send us feedback about the page you are reading.
+If you find a section of documentation confusing or out of date please let us know via the NERSC Help Portal.

 Training and Tutorials

-User Services provides training to help users transition to new technologies and use resources effectively.
+NERSC provides training to help users transition to new technologies and use resources effectively.
 The primary focus is on good web documentation and online tutorials.
-NERSC also holds monthly training classes online and in-person training sessions a few times per year, most often at our facility in Oakland, CA. Training classes, both at LBNL and offsite, can be arranged upon request.
+NERSC also holds monthly training classes online and in-person training sessions a few times per year, most often at our facility in Berkeley, CA. Training classes, both at LBNL and offsite, can be arranged upon request.
 See the NERSC Training Web Page for further details.

 Software installation and support